FortniteFevers/FortniteTweetPoster/README.md

 map = posts the current map

-search = Searches for a cosmetic of your choice and tweets it    **NOW SUPPORTS NEW COSMETICS!**
+search = Searches for a cosmetic of your choice and tweets it

 seasonbar = Tweets the current seasonbar and how much time there is left for that season.